 I made a list of 1937 options months ago and landed on these three for Kaggsy and Stuck in a Book’s event this week.
 First, I love mouse stories and I trust Nancy Pearl’s judgement and I lamented that I’d not read any children’s books at all last year (weird).
 Next, to include some CanLit in the event: a Morley Callaghan novel.
 And, finally, I’ve had The Nutmeg Tree, unread, on my shelves for ages, and everyone seems to love it.

 Walter’s tiny epic is captivating.
 In short, he must fend for himself and, so, makes friends with other animals who help him.
-It’s funny to see how his perspective on things change, and how others around him begin to see him differently too.
+It’s funny to witnes his perspective on things changing, and to see how others around him begin to see him differently too.
 Somehow it’s a tender but not saccharine tale, and he comes to see possibilities where it seemed there were none.
 And I really loved how the characters (three frogs and a turtle are key) share their ideas and strengths, and we observe what sticks and what doesn’t; it’s an interesting take on culture and discovery, which affords everyone the chance to be themselves, regardless of definitions and expectations, while learning to keep others in mind.

 Stylistically you feel the journalistic tone: direct, clear, and purposeful.
 Thematically, Callaghan is concerned about matters of morality and spirituality: how does one lead a good life.
 And, if one’s not led a good life until now, how does one repent.
 “I’ve made some mistakes.
 But I found out that the thing I got hold of belongs to me—it doesn’t depend on anyone else.”
-He focuses on the kind of characters often overlooked in fiction, and often the themes remain relevant today.
+He focuses on the kind of characters often overlooked in fiction, and the themes remain relevant today.

 I’m still reading Margery Sharp’s The Nutmeg Tree and it’s just as fun as everyone has said.
 There are bailiffs looking for money and women throwing parties.
 There are headaches that require retiring to one’s room and someone retires to read The Forsyte Saga.
 Style-wise, it reminds me of Edna Ferber’s Emma McChesney stories: light reading that’s surprisingly revealing of social norms and expectations—and subversions.